EliiseS/AllinOne/README.md

 This theme has been updated to work with `Hugo 0.74`.

-> NB: Docs are out of date and are referencing the previous repo.
+> NB: Docs are out of date and are referencing the previous repository.

 ## Preview